tjd1234/cmpt135spring2024/obsidian/135website2024/Introduction to Exceptions.md

 }
 ```

 An important idea here is that `eval` was initially written *without* worrying about exceptions.
-Catching the exceptions came later, which lets the programmer separate the code that solves the problem from the error handling code.
-The error handling code is rather messy, and there is a lot of it.
-If this had been mixed-in with the main code for `eval`, it would likely have been much less readable.
+Catching the exceptions came later.
+This lets the programmer separate the code that solves the problem from the code that handles its errors.
+Error handling code can get messy, and if this had been mixed-in with the main code for `eval`, it would likely have been much less readable.

-Notice that the exception thrown by `cmpt::error("eval: + not found")` is not handled properly in `print_safe`.
-The try/catch block in `print_safe` doesn't explicitly catch the `runtime_error` exception, and so it gets treated as an unknown error.
+Notice that the exception thrown by `cmpt::error("eval: + not found")` is *not* handled properly in `print_safe`.
+The try/catch block in `print_safe` *doesn't* explicitly catch the `runtime_error` exception, and so it gets treated as an unknown error.

 There is at least one other issue with the code in `eval`: how should examples like `eval("2.9 + 2")` be handled?
 It turns out that `stoi` *truncates* the 2.9, i.e. 2.9 becomes 2.
 Some programmers might say that's an error because we said that the `eval` function works with `int`s, and so it should throw an error when given a non-`int`.
-Other programmers might say that converting it to an `int` in this way is fine because, after all, that's what C++ normally does when converting floating point numbers to `int`s.
+Other programmers might say that converting it to an `int` is fine because, after all, that's what C++ normally does when converting floating point numbers to `int`s.
 So, in this case, it's up to you, the programmer, to decide if `eval("2.9 + 2")` ought to be an error.
 If you do decide it is an error, then you need a new version of `stoi` that throws an exception in that case.

 ## Exception Propagation
 Consider this class, and the three functions that follow it: